d3fc/d3fc/packages/d3fc-series/README.md

 <a name="seriesPoint_size" href="#seriesPoint_size">#</a> *seriesPoint*.**size**(*size*)

-If *size* is specified, sets the size to the specified function or number and returns this point series renderer.
+If *size* is specified, sets the area to the specified function or number and returns this point series renderer.
 If *size* is not specified, returns the current size accessor.

 This property is rebound from [symbol.size](https://github.com/d3/d3-shape#symbol_size).